 An individual may scan and email any document to the CBA, except for:

-- Transcripts (see COVID FAQs for details on electronic delivery options) and Foreign Credential Evaluations
+- Transcripts (see Applicant FAQs for details on electronic delivery options) and Foreign Credential Evaluations

 COVID-19 Resources for CBA Applicants and Licensees

 To stay up-to-date on general developments, please visit the Centers for Disease Control and Prevention’s website and the California Department of Public Health’s COVID-19 website.

 Learn more about how to get vaccinated by visiting the state’s COVID-19 website, https://covid19.ca.gov/vaccines/#How-to-get-vaccinated.
 The state’s website has information on vaccination eligibility, how to sign up for an appointment via MyTurn.ca.gov, local health jurisdiction resources, and more.